 The Tinikling is the official national dance of the Philippines and one of the oldest dances in the archipelago.
 It is characterized by the movements of one or more dancers between two bamboo poles while these are beaten in a certain rhythm against each other and onto the ground.

-The Tinikling is an indigenous folk dance whose origin is found on the island of Leyte.
+The Tinikling is an indigenous folk dance whose origin lies on the island of Leyte.
 The name refers to a bird that is known in the Philippines as Tikling, a term that is commonly used for a whole range of Squacco species.
-The dance as it is known today is inspired by the bird’s showy gait when it struts through the grass with its long stilts and the way it runs through branches or dodges bamboo traps set up by rice farmers.
+The dance as we know it today is inspired by the bird’s showy gait when it struts through the grass with its long stilts and the way it runs through branches or dodges bamboo traps set up by rice farmers.

 The Tinikling contains five specified step sequences which are determined by the beat of bamboo sticks.
 All dance steps consist of combinations of only three basic four-four steps.
 These are called singles (single steps), doubles (double steps) and hops (hopping steps).

 In the first four step sequences, the dancers are on opposite sides of the bamboo poles while they start the last sequence on the same side.
 The rods thereby form an additional beat-defining instrument.
 The couple on the floor moves the poles in a fixed pattern and according to the rhythm of the music.
-They are first hit onto the ground or on a piece of wood before they are knocked against each other.
+They first hit the tubes onto the ground before they knock them against each other.
 These two movements alternate for the entire length of the dance.

-When the bamboo poles are beaten onto the ground, the dancers hop over and into the space between the bars.
-Before the rods are beaten against each other, the players must have completed their movements so that their feet do not come in between.
+When the bamboo holders beat the poles onto the ground, the dancers hop into the space between the bars.
+Before the rods hit against each other, the players must have completed their movements so that their feet do not come in between.

 During the course of the dance, the rhythm gets faster and harder.
 The sound of the beating rods gets louder and the movements of the dancers gets faster, which increases the challenge to “escape” the bamboo sticks and makes it more fun and exciting for the audience.